History of Ontario: Transportation

 Ontario large manufacturing and finance sectors waxed profitable in the late 19th century.
 Lucrative new markets opened up nationwide thanks to the federal government's high-tariff National Policy after 1879, which limited competition from the United States.
 New markets out west opened after construction of the Canadian Pacific Railway (1875–1885) through Northern Ontario to the Prairies and British Columbia.
-Tens of thousands of European immigrants, as well as native Canadians, moved west along the railroad in order to acquire land and set up new farms.
+Tens of thousands of European immigrants, as well as native Canadians, moved west along the railroad to acquire land and set up new farms.
 They shipped their wheat east and bought from local merchants who placed orders with Ontario wholesalers, especially those based in Toronto.

 Farming

 Farming was generally quite profitable, especially after 1896.
 The major changes involved mechanization of technology and a shift toward high-profit, high-quality consumer products, such as milk, eggs, and vegetables, for the fast-growing urban markets.
 It took farmers a half century to appreciate the value of high-protein soybean crops.
 Introduced in the 1890s, acceptance was slow until 1943–52, when farmers in the southwestern counties expanded production.
 Farmers increasingly demanded more information on the best farming techniques.
 Their demands led to farm magazine and agricultural fairs.
 In 1868 the assembly created an agricultural museum, which developed as the Ontario Agricultural College in Guelph in 1874.